stevedatadog/katacoda-scenarios/api-automation-iac/3-client-libraries/2-python-logs.md

 The documentation for the datadog-api-client-python [is here](https://datadog-api-client.readthedocs.io/en/latest/).
 The two functions you will look at in this lab are [`submit_log`](https://datadog-api-client.readthedocs.io/en/latest/v1/LogsApi/#submit_log) and [`list_logs`](https://datadog-api-client.readthedocs.io/en/latest/v1/LogsApi/#list_logs)

+## Install datadog-api-client-python

+Run this command in the terminal to install the library: `pip install git+https://github.com/DataDog/datadog-api-client-python.git`{{execute}}

 ## Posting log entries
 Click on the IDE tab to the right and open `lab/scripts/submit_log.py`{{open}} This script uses the Send logs endpoint you called with Postman in the first lab of this course.

 ## Querying log entries